dyhes/zulip/templates/zerver/help/bots-and-integrations.md

 Bot type | Permissions | Common uses
 ---|---|---
-Generic | Like a normal user account | Automating tasks, bots that listen to all messages on a stream Incoming webhook | Limited to only sending messages into Zulip | Automated notifications into Zulip Outgoing webhook | Generic bot that also receives new messages via HTTP post requests | Third party integrations, most custom bots
+Generic | Like a normal user account | Automating tasks, bots that listen to all messages on a stream Incoming webhook | Limited to only sending messages into Aloha | Automated notifications into Aloha Outgoing webhook | Generic bot that also receives new messages via HTTP post requests | Third party integrations, most custom bots

 It's generally best to pick the most restricted bot type that is sufficient